himza25/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Task 0 : This task involves creating a function that prints all the elements of a doubly linked list.
 Task 1 involves creating a function that returns the number of elements in a doubly linked list.
+Task 2 involves creating a function that adds a new node at the beginning of a doubly linked list.